BrightspaceUI/core/mixins/focus-visible-polyfill-mixin.md

 > The `:focus-visible` pseudo-class applies while an element matches the `:focus` pseudo-class and the user agent determines via heuristics that the focus should be made evident on the element.

-In order words, it allows you provide focus styles for an element that only get applied when the user used the keyboard to access it.
+In order words, it allows you to provide focus styles for an element that only get applied when the user accessed it via keyboard.
 But today only Chrome supports `:focus-visible`, so a polyfill is required.

 The `FocusVisiblePolyfillMixin` adds support to a component to use the [focus-visible polyfill](https://github.com/WICG/focus-visible), ensuring that the polyfill is lazy loaded only once and that it's properly applied to the component's shadow root.